 Further, Code of Iowa section 261H.7(1) may restrict the Northern Iowa Student Government (NISG)’s “access to and authority over” funds, contingent on compliance with the First Amendment and Code of Iowa Chapter 261H.
 Under section 261H.7(2), if NISG is found to have either—(1) “knowingly and intentionally violated the first amendment rights of a member of the campus community”, or (2) “an action or decision” of NISG violated section 261H.7, then the university is directed to “suspend the student government organization’s authority to manage and disburse student fees for a period of one year.”

-As an institution, the university will have a First Amendment-related syllabus statement provided in each syllabus.
+As an institution, the university will have a First Amendment-related syllabus statement provided in each syllabus or within the university’s Learning Management System for applicable courses.
 The syllabus statement will reflect support for the First Amendment, to “foster a learning environment where open inquiry and the vigorous debate of a diversity of ideas are encouraged”, and support students with regard to classroom conduct consistent with the First Amendment.
 The syllabus statement will be reviewed at the beginning of each course, e.g., by providing the syllabus or making the syllabus available to students of the course.
-(BOR Free Speech Committee recommendations, 2/24/2021) For example, see the “Free Speech Syllabus Statement” at https://provost.uni.edu/syllabus-statements.
+(BOR Free Speech Committee recommendations, 2/24/2021, pp. 4-5 of BOR minutes) For example, see the “Free Speech Syllabus Statement” at https://provost.uni.edu/syllabus-statements.

 The university will provide First Amendment-related educational opportunities or training to members of the university community, i.e., UNI faculty, staff, and students, on at least an annual basis.
 The educational/training programs and material will assist university community members with a better understanding of the concepts relating to free expression under the federal, state, and UNI requirements.